 - Arab Women Organization (AWO) — together with ANHRE and AHA — on a project seeking to empower—both economically and socially—500 women and girls in the governorates of Zarqa, Mafraq, and Ma’an through the design, production, and marketing of various local traditional products, and the development of an online network of small-scale producers and suppliers.

 - Jordan Forum for Business and Professional Women (JFBPW) on a project that provides vital psychosocial support and vocational training for women refugees.

-- Jordan National Forum for Women (JNFW) on a project to provide enhanced livelihood opportunities for women across the country.
+- Jordan National Forum for Women (JNFW) on a project aimed at providing enhanced livelihood opportunities for women across the country.

-On average only 14% of female refugees are working, compared to 65% of male refugees.
-Female refugees are more reliant on external humanitarian aid to meet their basic needs than male refugees, as they have fewer independent sources of income and support.
-As aid diminishes—both due to humanitarian aid fatigue in the region and in light of increased livelihood opportunities for refugees— Jordan’s women refugees will be disproportionately impacted.
+Gender disparity and violence against women also remain prevalent in the private sphere, deeply entrenched in predominant cultural attitudes that threaten women’s agency and equality—both of refugees and Jordanians.
+Among Syrian refugees, female-headed households face the highest level of food insecurity, as only 14% of women refugees work, compared to 65% of male refugees.
+Consequently, female refugees, who have fewer independent sources of income and support, are more reliant on external humanitarian aid to meet their basic needs.
+As aid diminishes—both due to humanitarian aid fatigue in the region and as a result of increased livelihood opportunities for refugees— Jordan’s women refugees will be disproportionately impacted.

 In Jordan, WPHF aims to ensure the financing and coordination of local civil society organizations working to enhance the leadership of women and girls in humanitarian response and peacebuilding and recovery efforts, aiming for an enabling environment for the WPS Agenda across the country.